BSidesVienna/bsidesvienna.github.io/07_sponsors.md

 year: 2024
 permalink: /sponsors/
 ---
-# Up your karma: sponsor hacker knowledge aquisition
+## Up your karma: sponsor hacker knowledge aquisition

 Getting a community event going (possibly for free) is not easy.
 We're looking for sponsoring to provide for a nice and central location, multiple tracks, tech (beamers, PA, recording equipment), and ideally food and drinks for attendees.
 If you are interested to help an event by the security community - for the security community please contact us either [via twitter](https://twitter.com/BSidesVienna), [via Mastodon](https://infosec.exchange/@bsidesvienna) or send us an e-mail to crew [at] bsidesvienna [dot] at.
 Note that BSides is not a vendor marketing event, but you're more than welcome to participate in any way you feel appropriate.

-# Our sponsors

 {%- assign sponsors_platinum = site.data.bs_2024.sponsors | where:"level","platinum" %}
 {%- assign sponsors_gold = site.data.bs_2024.sponsors | where:"level","gold" %}